 01 of 07

-Homeowners accept tile in the kitchen and bathroom.
+Homeowners readily accept ceramic, porcelain, and stone tile in the kitchen and bathroom.
 With its durability and zero-maintenance nature, ceramic tile was practically made for kitchens.
-And tile lends itself well to bathrooms since tile performs better than many other flooring materials in high-moisture environments.
-Tile, too, works great in entryways and mudrooms, because tile cleans up so easily.
+And tile lends itself well to bathrooms, since tile performs better than most other flooring materials in high-moisture environments.
+Tile, too, works great in entryways and mudrooms, because it cleans up so easily.

 But there are reasons to rethink this: